mac-n/paradoxnet/README.md

-# ParadoxNet: An Inherently Transparent Language Model
+# ParadoxNet: A Transparent Language Model

+> ParadoxNet is a 4-layer character-level language model whose **entire state** is inspectable.
+> It invents a **phase-based relational code** and learns stably where prior transparent nets collapse

 This repository contains the code and analysis for **ParadoxNet**, a novel neural network architecture designed for inherent transparency.
 While most neural networks operate as "black boxes," ParadoxNet is a "white-box by design," allowing for direct observation of its internal mechanisms.